sni/procgraph/README.md

 ## Requirements

-Currently only linux is supported because top is used to gather the required data.
+Currently only linux and osx is supported because top is used to gather the required data.

- * linux
+ * linux / osx
  * node-webkit
  * npm